faku99/Hyper-Tearful-Transfer-Protocol/README.md

     ProxyPassReverse "/" "http://httpnode:80/" disablereuse=On
 </VirtualHost>
 ```
-We had to replace the ip by the names we will set when typing the `run` command.
+We had to replace the hard-coded IPs by the names we set when typing the `run` command.

-The `disablereuse=On` is a precaution took in case you stop the container and run it again and it doesn't have the same ip.
-It tells the DNS not to save the ip for a given name in its cache.
+The `disablereuse=On` is a precaution took so the DNS doesn't use its cache to resolve IP.

+### Dockerfile

+The Dockerfile is exactly the same as the third step.

+### Launching and testing

+To launch the reverse proxy, simply execute the script `start.sh`, select step 05 and navigate to http://truanisei.res.ch:8080/.
+Everything should be working fine even if the Docker containers hasn't been launched in a specific order.

+To verify this behavior, simply modify the script `scripts/step05.sh` and edit last lines to change the order of the containers.